Workato > Launch Tallyfy processes from Workato

 - A Tallyfy account with API access

-- Your Tallyfy API token (obtained from Settings > Integrations > REST API)
+- Your Tallyfy API token (find it in Settings > Integrations > REST API)

 - Your Tallyfy Organization ID